dmlongo/Callidus/README.md

 -h | --hypertree followed by the file name containing the hypertree

--y | --yannakaki followed by 's' or 'p' for a sequential or parallel execution. (p as default)
+-y | --yannakaki followed by 's' or 'p' for a sequential or parallel execution. (s as default)

 -i for activate the in-memory computation for the sub_CSP